streamwhite/A-easy-to-follow-CSS-Guide/languages/EN.md

 ### Comments

-Add context or describe the purpose.
+Add context or clariry its purpose.

 ### Naming

-Describe the purpose and use the existing conventions.
+Describe the purpose and follow the existed conventions in your organization.

 ### Selectors

-To avoid duplication of definitions:
+To avoid duplication of declaration:

 -   Try to use class first.

--   And consider whether it is possible to have a style with only one class, and have a style with only one class.
+-   And consider whether it is possible to have a style with only one class, and a style with only one class.

+### Adjustment
+-   Adjust guides to fit your projects.